 Dale is also active in the Winn Feline Foundation, which provides funding for medical studies to improve cat health.
 The organization has funded more than $5 million in health research for cats at more than 30 partner institutions.
-The foundation prioritizes funding research on heart disease.
-The Ricky Fund founded in 2002 and named in honor of Dale’s beloved cat Ricky, was the first special fund created by Winn to investigate the most prevalent feline cardiac disease– hypertrophic cardiomyopathy (HCM).
+Among the organization's many priorities is funding for heart disease.
+The Ricky Fund, founded in 2002 and named in honor of Dale’s beloved cat Ricky, was the first special fund created by Winn to investigate the most prevalent feline cardiac disease– hypertrophic cardiomyopathy (HCM).
 In cats with the disease, the heart muscle (myocardium) becomes abnormally thick (hypertrophied), making it harder for the heart to pump blood.
 As of February 2014, the Ricky Fund had awarded $120,000 toward HCM research.

 “We know so much more about the disease than we used to,” Dale said.